 - Dion's campaign had a lot of this on the Conservatives, including a pulled ad warning Canadians that Harper would bring soldiers to protect, er, subjugate Canadian cities.
 Soldiers with guns.

-- In the 1993 Canadian federal election, the Progressive Conservatives ran an ad that (at least in popular perception) was a scare campaign targeted at the Liberal leader Jean Chrétien's facial disfigurement cause by his Bell's palsy, suggesting he would be a national embarrassment in the office of Prime Minister because of it.
+- In the 1993 Canadian federal election, the Progressive Conservatives ran an ad that (at least in popular perception) was a scare campaign targeted at the Liberal leader Jean Chrétien's facial disfigurement caused by his Bell's palsy, suggesting he would be a national embarrassment in the office of Prime Minister because of it.
 The Tories went from 169 seats to 2 in that election.
 The ad lost them ten percentage points in one day as Chretien leapt at the opportunity to give a speech about being a little guy who was Inspirationally Disadvantaged.
 Chretien would become Prime Minister as a result of the election and turned out to be competent at the job despite his quirks.

 - Parodied by the Rick Mercer Report during the 2006 Canadian election - see here.
 There's a second one that accuses Stephen Harper of giving live grenades to children.